The Grade Editor allows you to make changes to a specific student’s score on a specific activity

 - If you’ve designed the activity to require students to successfully complete it before they can continue to other activities, you can use Override Complete to remove that requirement for the student.
 Once selected, Override Complete reads Un-complete; click it to undo the override.

-- You can edit the Feedback and Private Note fields in the same way, but notice that the Feedback is visible to the student and the Private Note is just for you; with these fields, you can enter and style text, add hyperlinks, add images, insert equations, and create and insert template feedback comments to expedite the grading process.
+- You can edit the Feedback and Private Note fields in the same way, but notice that the Feedback is visible to the student and the Private Note is just for you.

 - A Returned Attachments field appears between the Feedback and Private Note fields if the activity allows student dropbox submissions (available for Assignment and Custom activity types).
 Use this field to return attachments and feedback.

-To close the Grade Editor click Save Draft, Submit Score, or the Cancel in the bottom, right corner of the window.
+To close the Grade Editor, click Save Draft, Submit Score, or the X in the top, left corner.

 - Buzz previews submissions under the Content tab in the formats listed here.
 Because the preview function depends on third party tools, support for the listed file types may change or vary depending upon changes made by the preview tool provider: